matheusbloise/docker-multi-stage-php-nginx/README.md

 ## About the project

-This project it's just a PHP and NGINX docker optimized and ready to use for (production or development) configured by target on docker-compose file.
+This project is just a PHP and NGINX docker optimized and ready to use for (production or development) configured by target on docker-compose file.
 Why you should use this code base?
-Because this repo provide a nicely and simple docker environment, you will find just the necessery extensions for production app or development.
+Because this repo provides a nice and simple docker environment, you will find just the necessary extensions for production app or development.

 ## Prerequisites 📋

 * Docker
 * docker-compose

-## Instalation 🔧
+## Installation 🔧

-The installation of the project is very simple, it consists of two steps a first step is to download the repository using git clone.
+The installation of the project is very simple.
+It consists of two steps the first step is to download the repository using git clone.

 ```bash
     git clone git@github.com:matheusbloise/docker-multi-stage-php-nginx.git
 ```

-And the second step, to start the project is to execute the following command
+And the second step, is to start the project by executing the following command

 ```bash
     docker-compose up